helicalinsight/helicalinsight/docs/view-edit-datasources.md

 Then from the edit data source page, select the required datasource type.
 Here we are going to use `Managed DataSource`.
 On selecting managed datasource, list of all the Managed DataSources which have been saved appears with scrolldown option.

-You can click on `Test` to check the database connectivity.
+You can click on `Test` to check the successfull database connectivity.

 ![datasource6](_media/DataSource/datasource6.PNG)